The Magic Roundabout (film): Doogal (United States)

 As reported by William H. Macy, Harvey Weinstein saw The Magic Roundabout and decided to produce an American localized version.
 On 24 February 2006, the film was released in the United States as Doogal and was distributed by the Weinstein Company.
 The majority of the British cast's voice work was dubbed by American celebrities such as Chevy Chase (Train), Jimmy Fallon (Dylan), Whoopi Goldberg (Ermintrude), Bill Hader (Soldier Sam), Macy (Brian), and Jon Stewart (Zeebad).
 Child actor Daniel Tay (American Splendor) plays the titular character in the United States dub.
 The U.S. screenplay adaptation was handled by Butch Hartman; the original script was heavily revised via the addition of numerous references to popular culture.
 Hartman would later reveal in 2017 during the Weinstein scandal that most of his input was rewritten and rerecorded, and said of his writing in the final film that he "had maybe 3% to do with".

 Only two original voices remained, those of Kylie Minogue and Ian McKellen.
 Minogue, however, re-voiced her own lines with an American accent.
 The United States version also features Kevin Smith as the voice of Moose, who was originally a non-speaking character, and adds narration by Judi Dench.

 Reception

 The US version of the film was not screened for critics, and was panned by those who saw it.
-On Rotten Tomatoes, it received an aggregate score of 9% based on 47 reviews.
+On Rotten Tomatoes, the film has an aggregate score of 9% based on 47 reviews.
 The consensus reads: "Overloaded with pop culture references, but lacking in compelling characters and plot, Doogal is too simple-minded even for the kiddies".
 Metacritic gave the film an average score of 23 out of 100, based on 14 critics, indicating "generally unfavorable reviews".
 Screen Rant ranked it number 1 on its list of the twelve Worst animated movies ever made.